Eduarcher/case_credit_fraud_official/README_en-us.md

 - start.sh: Initial commands for the docker image execution.
 - testspec.yml: Setup for unit testing on the continuous integration pipeline.
 This file is usually managed in a separated repository.
 - buildspec.yml: Setup for building the image on the continuous integration pipeline.
 This file is usually managed in a separated repository.
-- .env: Default environment variables used on the project.
+- .env.example: Example default environment variables used on the project.
+- config.yaml: Configuration parameters of the project.
 - credit_fraud: Source code for the credit-fraud package, including the Sagemaker pipeline configurations, jobs definitions, context functions and helpers.
 - cloudformation: IaaC scripts and templates.
 - tests: Unit tests used on the continuous integration phase
 - models: Default models params directory, to be used when environment variables are left undefined.
+- dependencies: Special dependencies of the project.

 ## 4. Architecture
 ### Technological Justification